-But today there is a point to what I’m going to say…
+It might not always be the case but today there is a point to what I’m going to say…

-As Sam's Mum I live in a safe little bubble when at home with Sam, his Dad and our various critters.
+As Sam's mum, I live in a safe little bubble when at home with Sam, his Dad and our various critters.

 It’s a warm, safe, loving place where the world doesn’t matter, milestones don’t matter, and where our reality is normal rather than something to be pitied.

 When we’re home we’re spared the experience of having to gently explain to concerned passers by that we really are OK, and thank you but no an ambulance isn’t needed.

 We’ve got this, honestly, but thank you so much for asking.

 Most people are genuinely lovely and as we discovered over Christmas although to us the sight of Sam in a seizure is common place, to others its pretty shocking to witness.

 Especially when the oxygen mask or emergency medication has to be deployed.

 Having Sam has made me see the human race in a different light I suppose.